A need for vision and talent

 Peterson and Harris knew that providing all kids with opportunities would require transforming the city's K-12 education system.
 And to do that, Indianapolis needed to attract talented innovators and provide them with the right support and incentives to drive education change.

 They launched Mind Trust in 2006 to create in Indianapolis a culture in which talented people were empowered to develop and implement outside-the-box plans to overhaul the city's public education system.
-Just as Silicon Valley created an ecosystem of perpetual innovation, The Mind Trust's founders wanted to cultivate in Indianapolis a similar climate of talent, creativity, and boldness- but one focused on improving educational outcomes for students, not advancing technology.
+Just as Silicon Valley created an ecosystem of perpetual innovation, The Mind Trust's founders wanted to cultivate in Indianapolis a similar climate of talent, creativity, and boldness- but one focused on improving educational outcomes for students.